folio-org/deprecated-mod-acquisitions-postgres/README.md

 # acquisitions-postgres
 Demo acquisitions module exposing acq apis and objects based on the raml-module-builder framework implemented with async postgres client

 This project is built using the [raml-module-builder](https://github.com/folio-org/raml-module-builder), using the postgreSQL async client to implement some basic acquisition APIs.
 The project also includes a small demo of the drools functionality.
+It is highly recommended to read the [raml-module-builder README](https://github.com/folio-org/raml-module-builder/blob/master/README.md)

 APIs Implemented: